Aesthetic Plastic Surgeons

 In addition, large breasts may limit exercise.
 Women who undergo breast reduction procedure find that they are able to lead a healthier, more comfortable life, in addition to enjoying a better shaped, more proportionate appearance.

-Breast reduction surgery is carried out under general anesthetic.
+Breast reduction surgery is carried out under general anesthetic, usually requiring an overnight stay in hospital.
 Techniques for breast reduction vary; however, most leave a scar around the areola, with a scar from the nipple to the bottom of the breast.
-With larger reductions a scar may be left in the fold underneath the breast.
+With larger reductions a scar will be left in the fold underneath the breast.